-10.1 Standing Orders to be given to Directors and Officers
+7.1 Standing Orders to be given to Directors and Officers

-It is the duty of the Chief Executive to ensure that existing directors and officers and all new appointees are notified of and understand their responsibilities within Standing Orders and Standing Financial Instructions.
-Updated email copies shall be issued to staff designated by the Chief Executive.
+It is the duty of the Chief Executive to ensure that existing Directors and officers and all new appointees are notified of and understand their responsibilities within Standing Orders and Standing Financial Instructions.
+Links to these policies shall be issued by email to staff designated by the Chief Executive.
 New designated officers shall be informed in writing and shall receive e-copies where appropriate of SOs.